Microsoft Intune planning guide

 Conditional access helps protect your network and resources from devices, even devices that aren't enrolled with Intune.

-For example, Intune integrates with Microsoft Defender Advanced Threat Protection (ATP).
-Microsoft Defender ATP scans a device, and determines if it's compromised.
+For example, Intune integrates with Microsoft Defender for Endpoint.
+Microsoft Defender for Endpoint scans a device, and determines if it's compromised.
 Then, conditional access can automatically block access on this device from organization resources, including email.

 Updates to the device, the operating system, and apps also help keep your data secure.
 Create a plan on how and when updates are installed.
 There are policies in Intune that help you manage updates, including updates to store apps.